jonatas/sql-data-science-training/training.md

 \COPY weather_metrics FROM './data/vienna.csv' DELIMITER ',' CSV HEADER;
 ```

+> copy commands should be executed line by line

 ## Timing

 On psql we can enable timing to check the performance of every command: